jrfaudree/HOM/exams.md

 ## Exams

-Information about Exams and copies of old exams will appear here.
+Information about exams in this class and copies of old exams will appear here.

 <div style="padding-bottom: 40px"></div>